aws-deadline/deadline-cloud-for-houdini/README.md

 7. Enter any job settings in the node editor, usually in the upper right side of Houdini.
 8. In the bottom right of the node editor, choose "Submit".

 The Deadline Cloud submission will automatically parse the connected `/out` network tree and submit each node as a step in the job maintaining the dependency tree.
+Using non-default render networks other than `/out` is also supported.

 ### Adaptor